-In our submission to the April 2016 Treasury consultation on this matter, we outlined the critical importance of incorporating a concept of adequacy in the objective.
+A concept of adequacy must be incorporated in the objective.
 The core purpose of the superannuation system is to deliver income which affords a dignified and comfortable standard of living in retirement, over and above what the Age Pension delivers.

-The primary objective proposed by the Financial System Inquiry (FSI) has been incorporated in the Bill.
-This is a sound starting point for the development of a more holistic objective.
+The primary objective proposed by the Financial System Inquiry (FSI) is a sound starting point for the development of a more holistic objective.
 It recognises that the superannuation system must provide income to retirees in conjunction with the Age Pension.
 However, it fails to articulate the social goal of the system to maximise the number of Australians living in comfort and dignity in retirement.

-The primary objective leaves significant scope for interpretation.
+There are significant risks with this objective.
 A future government considering the compatibility of superannuation policy settings against the terms of the primary objective proposed in the Bill could narrowly conclude:

-• "Substitute" is a like for like replacement of the age pension with superannuation in effect being a privately funded alternative to the Age Pension.
-On this interpretation it would be possible to put in place a means test where there is no benefit to an individual from superannuation, all the benefits flow to the government in the form of reduced Age Pension expenditures; and

-• The word "supplement" is preceded by the word "or", implying that superannuation policy settings do not necessarily have to be cast in such a way that superannuation savings will support a total retirement income in excess of the full Age Pension.
+"Substitute" as a like for like replacement of the age pension with superannuation in effect being a privately funded alternative to the Age Pension.
+On this interpretation it would be possible to put in place a means test where there is no benefit to an individual from superannuation, all the benefits flow to the government in the form of reduced Age Pension expenditures; and • The word "supplement" is preceded by the word "or", implying that superannuation policy settings do not necessarily have to be cast in such a way that superannuation savings will support a total retirement income in excess of the full Age Pension.